eljefe303030/Melius/README.md

 Before updating the modlist, check the [changelog](https://github.com/eljefe303030/Melius/blob/main/changelog.md) and it is advisable to back up your saves first.
 It will state in the changelog if you need to start a new game after certain updates.

-**Updating to version 3.x.
+**Updating to version 3.x from 2.x.
 It is required to install into a new folder, as there are significant changes.**

 It is recommended that before updating to save the game whilst you are in space, doing nothing, sat in the cockpit, doing zero speed.